FredHutch/map_viruses/README.md

 	2. Align raw reads against the reference database
 	3. Keep all alignments for each read with amino acid similarity no more than 10% below than the best alignment
 	4. Calculate the coverage and depth across each genome
-	5. Copy the results in JSON format to the output directory
+	5. Copy the results in JSON format to the output location

 This repository contains the information needed to build a Docker image, the preferred way